Nestallum/Rubik-s_Cube_Project/README.md

 Welcome to the Rubik's Cube Simulator project!
 This project aims to provide an engaging and interactive experience for exploring the world of Rubik's Cubes.
 Please read the Report_Project.pdf for important information about the project.

 ## Project Files
 The project includes various files related to the Rubik's Cube simulator.
-However, due to the voluminous nature of the game files, we have compressed the executable into a convenient .zip file.
+However, due to the voluminous nature of the game files, I have compressed the executable into a convenient .zip file.

 ## How to run the game
 - Download the project .zip file from the Releases section.